Characterizations of quasitrivial symmetric nondecreasing associative operations: Abstract

 \section{Abstract}

-In this paper we are interested in the class of $n$-ary operations on an arbitrary chain that are quasitrivial, symmetric, nondecreasing, and associative.
-We first provide a description of these operations.
-We then prove that associativity can be replaced with bisymmetry in the definition of this class.
+We provide a description of the class of $n$-ary operations on an arbitrary chain that are quasitrivial, symmetric, nondecreasing, and associative.
+We also prove that associativity can be replaced with bisymmetry in the definition of this class.
 Finally we investigate the special situation where the chain is finite.